Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes - Open Economy Macroeconomics

 When the receipts and payments on the current account are equal, the current account is balanced.
 A surplus indicates that the nation lends to other countries, while a deficit suggests that the nation borrows from them.

-Balance on Current Account has two components:
+Balance on the Current Account has two components:

 • Balance of Trade: A balanced Balance of Trade (BOT) occurs when a country's exports of goods equal its imports.
 A surplus BOT arises when exports exceed imports, while a deficit occurs when imports exceed exports.
 Net Invisibles represent the difference between a country's exports and imports of services, transfers, and income flows.
 These include factor income from production factors and non-factor income from service products like shipping, banking, and tourism.
 It is also known as Trade Balance.

 • Balance of Payments: The balance on invisibles refers to the net difference between the value of exports and imports of services, transfers, and income flows between countries.
-It includes factor income earned from production factors (like labor and capital) and non-factor income from service products (such as shipping and tourism).
+It includes factor income earned from production factors (like labour and capital) and non-factor income from service products (such as shipping and tourism).
 A positive balance indicates that a country earns more from its invisible transactions than it spends, while a negative balance suggests the opposite.

 Capital Account: The Capital Account records all international transactions involving assets, which can include money, stocks, bonds, and government debt.
 Purchases of assets are debits on the capital account, such as when an Indian buys a UK car company, resulting in foreign exchange flowing out of India.
 Conversely, sales of assets, like selling shares of an Indian company to a Chinese customer, are credits on the capital account.
 Capital account transactions include Foreign Direct Investments (FDIs), Foreign Institutional Investments (FIIs), external borrowings, and assistance.